zslwyuan/Tensorflow_Customized_Optimizer_Tutorial/README.md

+   Thanks for Prof. Yeung's detailed lectures and TAs' patient guide!
-   Thanks for your review.
-Following are the guide to test my project.
+   Following are the guide to
+   test my project.
 You can also access following links to watch some basic DEMOs videos of my project: